 Having first launched over three years ago, Overwatch has morphed into a significant beast in the hero shooter market – arguably holding its place as the genre’s biggest player ever since.
 Free updates have seen it adopt new heroes, maps, modes and seasonal events – an expansion which honestly has shown so signs of slowing.

 However, with this endless growth comes the possibility of hitting a plateau, filling the original game with so many new additions that it loses the smooth, balanced and charming feel that attracted us in the first place.
 So – Blizzard is expanding its efforts to a completely new entry in a franchise.
-Finally announced at BlizzCon 2019, Overwatch 2 is a direct sequel to the hero shooter, building upon it while also ensuring nobody gets left behind in the process.
+Announced at BlizzCon 2019, Overwatch 2 is a direct sequel to the hero shooter, building upon it while also ensuring nobody gets left behind in the process.

 Trusted Reviews has compiled everything you need to know about Overwatch 2 including all the latest news, gameplay, trailers, heroes and more.